The Ultimate Guide to Credit Cards

 Best First Credit Card with “Cash Back Rewards”

-Another distinct event in the history of credit cards, the cash back rewards program was pioneered by Discover Financial Services in 1986.
+Another distinct event in the history of credit cards, the cash back rewards program was pioneered by Discover in 1986.
 Discover’s fledgling cash back system rewarded cardholders with cash at the end of the year based on the total charges made on their Discover card over the previous 12 months.

 Today’s cash back programs aren’t all that different from Discover’s initial foray into rewards, still offering consumers a portion of their purchases as cash back.
 Instead of waiting a full year for rewards, however, many modern cash back programs typically issue rewards within one statement cycle of being earned.
 Our favorite cash back card for those looking to establish credit offers unlimited 1.5% cash back on every purchase.